Vladimir-Ershov/adgm-kg1/data/README.md

 # Neo4j dump

-The simpliest way to setup the knowledge graph is to restore it from the `kg2_release.dump` with [Neo4j](https://neo4j.com/)
+The simplest way to setup the knowledge graph is to restore it from the `kg2_release.dump` with [Neo4j](https://neo4j.com/) Just add the dump file in the Files section and select the `Create new DBMS from dump` option.

 # Raw cypher queries